mlindgren/blog-archive/source/_posts/2014-10-21-book-review-free-will.markdown

 _[Free Will](http://www.samharris.org/free-will),_ published in 2012, courts
 less political controversy than Harris' other works, it too will raise the eyebrows of some readers.
-In fact, earlier this year, it met with a prickly reception from fellow "horseman" and professional philosopher Dan Dennett.
+In fact, earlier this year, it met with a prickly reception from fellow "horseman" and philosophy professor Dan Dennett.
 <!-- more -->

 <div style="float: right;">